-If compound object serialization to string is required in storeLogDataAdvice, use the org.openl.rules.ruleservice.storelogdata.advice.ObjectSerializerAware interface.
+If compound object serialization to string is required in StoreLogDataAdvice, use the org.openl.rules.ruleservice.storelogdata.advice.ObjectSerializerAware interface.
 It injects the org.openl.rules.ruleservice.storelogdata.ObjectSerializer instance automatically via the void setObjectSerializer(ObjectSerializer objectSerializer) method.
 ObjectSerializer provides functionality to serialize an object to a string with the same mechanism used in the invoked publisher.
-For example, it produces a JSON string for REST or Kafka services and XML for SOAP services.
+For example, it produces a JSON string for REST or Kafka services.